In this guide

 - Podium finisher markets

-- Safety car probability at designated circuits
+- Safety car probability at particular venues

 F1 Prediction Market Edge